Who owns BIDA?

 What are BIDA's relationships with other design membership bodies?

 BIDA board members and other members, or their businesses are also members of the Design Business Association, the Institute of Engineering Designers and the Chartered Society of Designers.
 All of which have different but equally valuable membership criteria.

 Board members have worked closely with the DBA to make industrial design elements of the DBA design effectiveness awards more relevant to practice.
 We are involved in ongoing discussions with the IED, working towards sharing back-office support.

 Who founded BIDA?

-In May 2005, British Design Innovation's founder voluntary Directors were Paul Pankhurst (PDD), Les Stokes (LA Design), Fred Brown (KGB), Jeremy Walker (Norwich Union) and Maxine Horn (British Design Initiative).
+In May 2005, voluntary Directors Paul Pankhurst (PDD), Les Stokes (LA Design), Fred Brown (KGB), Jeremy Walker (Norwich Union) and Maxine Horn (British Design Initiative) founded British Design Innovation.

 Why call the organisation British Industrial Design Association?

 BIDA accurately and specifically describes who we are and what we represent.
 All the voluntary founder directors were trained industrial designers, working in product, service and interaction design.
 The current board and majority of the membership fit these criteria, working in consultancy, in-house and in education.

 What is the difference between product and industrial design?